aerogear-attic/aerogear-unifiedpush-server-integration-tests/README.md

 ### EAP 6 profiles

 Runs the integration tests against EAP6 instance.
-You need to provide the download URL for the EAP.
+You need to provide the download URL for the EAP by changing the property `eap6RemoteUrl` to an url where it can be downloaded.
+You should also set property `eap6Version` to the correct version of EAP you want to use.

 #### eap6UpsProvided